 Books have always held a special place in my heart.
-To me they are magic.
-A good writer can transport their reader into another world and have the reader feel for characters like they were family.
-They can inspire, comfort and educate and for me they did it all.
+To me, they are magic.
+A talented writer can transport their reader into another world and have the reader feel for characters like they were family.
+They can inspire, comfort and educate, and for me, they did it all.
 So it’s probably no surprise that my favourite subject throughout school was English.
-I experienced new genres of books as well as new styles of writing and in 7th grade I even wrote my first fan fiction for Stargate.
-I wanted to be a writer but I only wanted to do it if I could write my own stories.
+I experienced new genres of books and new styles of writing, and in 7th grade, I even wrote my first fanfiction for Stargate.
+I wanted to be a writer, but I only wanted to do it if I could write my own stories.

 My writing is now published online, another goal completed.
 I’ve enjoyed sharing my thoughts with whoever wanted to read and appreciate the lovely feedback I’ve received from so many of you.
-I’ve really enjoyed sharing my “What I know for sure” posts (inspired by Oprah’s book and column).
-I believe it’s important to share positive messages and it’s a topic I’ve always enjoyed reading and writing about.
+I really enjoyed sharing my “What I know for sure” posts (inspired by Oprah’s book and column).
+It’s important to share positive messages, and it’s a topic I’ve always enjoyed reading and writing about.

 The next item to be published completely surprised me.
-I was approached by local publication The City to print one of my instagram images in their next edition.
-Of course I said yes.
-It wasn’t written work but sometimes the universe just wants you to move your butt and get to the real goal.
+I was approached by local publication The City to print one of my Instagram images in their next edition.
+Of course, I said yes.
+It wasn’t written work, but sometimes the universe just wants you to move your butt and get to the actual goal.

-This brings me to the final goal, which leaves me with no more excuses.
-At the start of the year I decided it was time to start expanding on my writing and try something that scared me.
-I entered into a short story competition.
+This brings me to the last goal, which leaves me with no more excuses.
+At the start of the year, I decided it was time to expand on my writing and try something that scared me.
+I entered a short story competition.
 The prize was a free copy of the book if I was lucky enough to be one of the various short stories or poems published in it.
 I was ecstatic when I found out my story ‘Snow Day’ had been chosen.
-Now I can call myself a published writer and now I have no more goals between me and writing my own novel.
-For anyone wanting to purchase a copy you can do so here.
+Now I can call myself a published writer, and now I have no more goals between me and writing my novel.
+For anyone wanting to purchase a copy, you can do so here.

-I am now focused on completing my own novel and have currently written 32,000 words!
-I will continue to update my blog as I come across things I want to share and hopefully in the not too distant future I will be sharing my first book with you all!
+I am now focused on completing my novel and have currently written 32,000 words!
+I will continue to update my blog as I come across things I want to share and hopefully, soon I will share my first book with you all!